f1project3/frontend/README.md

  ![Frontend React server Working](./src/assets/photos/frontend_server_working.png)

 ## <a name="deployedfrontend"></a>DEPLOYED FRONTEND
-The Backend of the F1 App can be accessed via this link:
+The Frontend of the F1 App can be accessed via this link: [https://main--f1frontendd.netlify.app/] (https://main--f1frontendd.netlify.app/)